pauleymg/compBioLabsAndHW/IndependentProject/README.md

 Inspiration has remained an ambigious phenomenon, long unstudied by psychology (Thrash, Moldovan, Oleynick, and Maruskin 2014).
 In this dearth of research, establishing whether certain patterns exist in inspiration might be helpful in guiding future studies.
 Using biology as inspiration is nothing new—there's a field of engineering called "biomimetic design" which does exactly that.
 The two processes chosen, mast seeding and competitive exclusion, are useful because they are analogous to aspects of inspiration which are sometimes anecdotally reported:
-* If as some claim, there are some days when "the Muse is with you" and others were it is absent, we should expect to find a pattern akin to mast seeding.
+* If as some claim, there are some days when "the Muse is with you" and others were it is absent, we should expect to find a pattern akin to mast seeding, with many days of little inspiration and a few days of high output, but few if any in between.
 * Some writers report that a particular project or idea will seize hold so firmly that it prevents other ideas from forming.
 If true, this would be analogous to competitive exclusion, with the dominant project outcompeting others for limited attention and time.

 ## Methods